Juan8bits/simple_shell/README.md

 ## Simple Shell files:

 File   Description
->header.h	Header file that contains all the functions and standard C library header file
+> - header.h	Header file that contains all the functions and standard C library header file
 >
->main.c		Contains the int main(void) function and a function that become a string in pointers array separated by limit variable: get pointer array.
+> - main.c		Contains the int main(void) function and a function that become a string in pointers array separated by limit variable: get pointer array.
 >
->exec.c		Contains the functions that handle the environment, path/file verification, and child process functions: getevn, status exec, new process.
+> - exec.c		Contains the functions that handle the environment, path/file verification, and child process functions: getevn, status exec, new process.
 >
->strings.c Contains all helper functions: _strlen, strcmp, strcat, strncpy,_pathcat
+> - strings.c Contains all helper functions: _strlen, strcmp, strcat, strncpy,_pathcat

 ## **How to Install**